 Of course, don’t focus so much on paying off debts that your retirement contributions suffer.
 Find a balance between debt repayment and saving money.

 When you retire, chances are you’ll have less income to live off of.
-If you’re used to eating takeout every night or taking pricey vacations abroad every year, you need to adjust your mindset come retirement.
-Otherwise, you might come up short on savings.
+Consider downsizing expensive habits, such as eating out daily or taking frequent, pricey vacations, to help your savings last longer, otherwise you might come up short.

 Even if you live a relatively safe lifestyle, you need to plan for the unexpected.
 A car accident, medical emergency or other unfortunate happenstance can derail your finances.
 Plan for the worst, and save up an emergency fund with three to six months of living expenses.

-17. Start Saving for Retirement No Matter How Old
+15. Start Saving For Retirement No Matter How Old

 Even at the age of 50, it’s never too late to start saving for retirement.
 You still have 15 or more years to save.